epam/edp-admin-console/documentation/cicd_customization/run_functional_autotest.md

 ## Local Launch of Autotests <a name="local_launch_autotest"></a>

 There is an ability to run the autotests locally using the IntelliJIDEA application.
 To launch the rest-autotests project for the local verification, perform the following steps:

 1. Clone the project to the local machine.
+For detailed information on how to clone the project, please refer [here](../documentation/cicd_customization/clone_project_using_gitbash.md).

 2. Open the project in IntelliJIDEA and find the **run.json** file to copy out the necessary command value, then click the Add Configuration button, hit the plus sign → go to Maven and paste the copied command value into the Command line field→ click Apply and OK → hit the necessary button to run the added command value:
     ![launch_autotest](../customization_resources/launch_autotest.png)
 3. As a result, all launched tests will be successfully passed: